andrew-1234/mimics/README.md

 Welcome!
 This package is under active development and is not complete.
 Check back soon for updates; a working alpha is planned to release by the end of 2022 😀.
-This is package is an implementation of the methods provided by [Scarpelli et al. 2021](https://doi.org/10.3389/fevo.2021.738537), which is published in Frontiers and Ecology and Evolution.
+This package is an implementation of the methods provided by [Scarpelli et al. 2021](https://doi.org/10.3389/fevo.2021.738537), which is published in Frontiers and Ecology and Evolution.
 In the mean time, you can find the original analyses scripts [here](http://doi.org/10.5281/zenodo.4784758).